 Hedge funds often use hurdle rates that are low—and often zero—to measure portfolio performance.
 Moreover, returns above these hurdle rates incur performance fees that can, at times, exceed 20%.
 At a minimum, we believe hurdle rates should match the prevailing interest rate; otherwise, investors end up paying performance fees for cash returns.
 If these returns are indeed true alpha and not beta in disguise, these fees may be justified.
 However, earning a cash rate is not alpha.
 So why should a hedge fund manager be able to charge a performance fee for earning returns that can be achieved by simply purchasing a T-bill?[1]

-Since the Fed began increasing the Fed funds rate in March 2022, which peaked at 5.25% before settling at 3.75% today, a capital commitment to a hedge fund can earn comparable rates by purchasing a T-bill.
-For example, a hedge fund with a management fee of 2% and a performance fee of 20% that just bought a 5% yielding T-bill would result in total fees of 2.6% with 2.4%[1] net, assuming no fund or pass-through expenses, paid to the investor.
+Since the Fed began increasing the Fed funds rate in March 2022, which peaked at 5.33% before settling at an effective rate of 3.64% today, a capital commitment to a hedge fund can earn comparable rates by purchasing a T-bill.
+For example, a hedge fund with a management fee of 2% and a performance fee of 20% that just bought a 5% yielding T-bill would result in total fees of 2.6% with 2.4%[2] net, assuming no fund or pass-through expenses, paid to the investor.
 More than half of the total return is consumed by fees, resulting in a negative alpha on a net-of-fee basis, despite achieving a positive absolute return.
 Of course, if that were all the hedge fund did, investors would eventually leave and those hedge funds would not be in business long.
 Although with a 2.6% fee for a T-bill return, the hedge fund doesn’t need to be in business long to end up happy!

 Anecdotally, we have heard a variety of reasons why hurdle rates should be zero or, at the very least, below the T-bill rate.
 We have yet to hear one that withstands scrutiny.
 Below are three examples.